-Table 7.
-Infrastructure Type Rail Lead Responsibili ty SCC as the Transport Authority works in partnership with Network Rail and the train operators, to ensure that the county has the rail infrastructure needed for sustainable economic growth and to identify proposals for improvements that partners in Surrey can plan and deliver; a rail strategy has been developed.
+Infrastructure Type Rail Lead Responsibility SCC as the Transport Authority works in partnership with Network Rail and the train operators, to ensure that the county has the rail infrastructure needed for sustainable economic growth and to identify proposals for improvements that partners in Surrey can plan and deliver; a rail strategy has been developed.
 Current Provision The principle train lines operating in the Borough are the London Waterloo - Woking line and the London Waterloo - Guildford line.
 There are additional services to Hampton Court and from Weybridge to Waterloo via Staines.
 Within Elmbridge many stations are located outside of towns, requiring an initial car journey to be made by many rail users.
 The final version of the Surrey Rail Strategy was published in September 2013 following an extensive consultation process.
 SCC and partners are working with the rail industry to implement the strategy and deliver an improved rail service for Surrey residents.

-Known Planned Provision The Local Transport Strategy (LTS) 2014 sets out the planned Rail upgrades in Elmbridge.
-These schemes are set out in Appendix A. Local Plan Impact/Futu re Provision SCC are aware of the 612 dwellings that may be added to EBC every year and will incorporate the impacts of this into the LTS when the exact locations are known.
+Known Planned The Local Transport Strategy (LTS) 2014 sets out the Provision planned Rail upgrades in Elmbridge.
+These schemes are set out in Appendix A. Local Plan SCC are aware of the 612 dwellings that may be added to Impact/Future EBC every year and will incorporate the impacts of this into Provision the LTS when the exact locations are known.
 The planned provisions will then be incorporated into the updated Elmbridge Local Transport Strategy and Forward Plan.
 EBC will continue to consult once the exact location and number of new developments is known.
-Key Evidence Base Surrey Rail Strategy - https://www.surreycc.gov.uk/ data/assets/pdf_file/0009 /136557/Surrey-Rail-Strategy-Report- web.compressed.pdf

-The Local Transport Strategy (LTS) 2014 - https://www.surreycc.gov.uk/roads-andtransport/policies-plans-consultations/transport-plan
+Key Evidence Base Surrey Rail Strategy - surreycc.gov.uk/data/assets/pdf_file/0009/136557/Surrey -Rail-Strategy-Report-web.compressed.pdf The Local Transport Strategy (LTS) 2014 - surreycc.gov.uk/roads-and-transport/policies-plans- consultations/transport-plan

-Infrastructure Type Bus Services Lead SCC oversea Elmbridge's bus network as the Transport Responsibility Authority.
+Bus Services SCC oversea Elmbridge's bus network as the Transport Authority.
 This is operated as a Surrey function and is not focused on Elmbridge in isolation.
-Current Provision There are around 30 bus operators in Surrey ranging from small independently owned companies to international bus operating groups.
-These companies provide 65% of the bus services commercially, while the remaining 35% are Kasara Disasa ad subsidised services.
-Known Planned The Local Transport Strategy (LTS) 2014 sets out the planned Provision bus service upgrades in Elmbridge.
-These schemes are set out in Table A. Local Plan The EBC Highways Assessment will also look at multi-model Impact/Future mitigation and bus services which will include working with Provision SCC to assess any upgrades and mitigation.
-1 TOVISION de to desess arry approaces and margation.
+There are around 30 bus operators in Surrey ranging from small independently owned companies to international bus operating groups.
+These companies provide 65% of the bus services commercially, while the remaining 35% are subsidised services.
+The Local Transport Strategy (LTS) 2014 sets out the planned bus service upgrades in Elmbridge.
+These schemes are set out in Table A. The EBC Highways Assessment will also look at multi-model mitigation and bus services which will include working with SCC to assess any upgrades and mitigation. doe to assess any apgrades and magation.
 EBC will continue to consult once the exact location and number of new developments is known.
-Key Evidence EBC Highways Assessment - Not yet Published Base The Local Transport Strategy (LTS) 2014 - https://www.surreycc.gov.uk/roads-and-transport/policies- plans-consultations/transport-plan
+EBC Highways Assessment - Not yet Published The Local Transport Strategy (LTS) 2014 - surreycc.gov.uk/roads-and-transport/policies-plansconsultations/transport-plan